csl-lab-upenn/csl-lab-upenn.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team
 {:.center}

 Our lab members come from several schools at Penn: Engineering, Wharton, and Medicine.
-We tackle interdisciplinary problems and strive to promotes respect, equity, and diversity.
-The team includes investigators, postdocs, staff, students at PhD, Masters, and Undergraduate levels.
+We tackle interdisciplinary problems and strive to promote respect, equity, and diversity.
+The team includes investigators, postdocs, staff, and students at PhD, Masters, and Undergraduate levels.

 {% include section.html %}